 If you’re hoping to make creative agency operations even easier to execute, consider what the power of technology can do for you.
 The right tech solutions have the ability to automate and smooth over many operational processes, which in turn enables teams to have more capacity for taking on more hands-on activities.

 Every Creative Agency Could Benefit From Ashore

 One thing that should be noted is that creative agency operations will evolve as your agency grows.
 By planning ahead and preparing to make adjustments, you’re saving yourself from poor performance issues and client dissatisfaction.
 One thing you can do right now to get ready for the future is identify the processes you have the ability to streamline.

 That’s exactly what we did when we created Ashore.
 We realized how much time and energy creatives wasted on the proofing process and knew there had to be a solution.
 Flash forward several years and several iterations of our product, and we have the Ashore that thousands of creatives use everyday.
 Ashore streamlines the creative approval process, adding structure, context, and clarity to your workflow.

 Automated workflows, email templates, automatic reminders, a dynamic tagging system, and a detailed audit timeline for each proof are just a few of the features we’ve packed into our platform for creative agencies.
 When creatives proof projects in Ashore, they see them approved 50% faster, giving them more headspace for the more important aspects of their roles.

-If you’re ready to shore up your creative agency operations, requesting a demo of Ashore is the best place to start.
+If you’re ready to shore up your creative agency operations, signing up for a free Ashore account is the best place to start.